 Pricing represents another fundamental concept that every aspiring currency trader needs to understand before indulging in trading currency.
 Pricing of currency pairs consists of two parts namely the bid price and the asking price.
 The Bid price refers to the prevailing market price that a broker is willing to sell a unit of the base currency so as to acquire a given number of units of the quote currency.
 In contrast, the ask price (offer price) is the price at which a broker is willing to sell a given amount of the base currency with an aim of acquiring a sole unit of the quote currency.

 What Is Leverage?

 In the past, the trading currency used to be a reserve of big corporations and governments.
-However, the advent of retail Forex trading has opened up doors for small investors to participate in currency market.
-Presently, any potential investor may be involved in the market using very smaller amounts of initial deposits or investment depending on the chosen broker.
+However, the advent of retail Forex trading has opened up doors for small investors to participate in currency markets.
+Presently, any potential investor may be involved in the market using very smaller amounts of initial deposits or investment depending on the best broker chosen.
 Typically, these little sums of capital invested by small scale Forex traders would translate to negligible profits.

 Advantages Of Trading Currency

 Trading currency allows traders to set their lot sizes which allow merchants to participate to pump in smaller amounts of capital.

 Traders only incur minimal costs while trading currency since the cost of conducting a transaction is determined by the spread.